aandiron/aandiron.github.io/unpublished/the-menu.md

 * [ ] $100 -- You are in a tight shirt, no bra, nipples showing; panties down around knees

+* [ ] $150 -- **Video where you remove your bra from under your shirt, then pull your shirt up, slowly revealing your tits, and over your head.**

 * [ ] $50 -- audio recording of yourself cumming thinking about me

 * [ ] $75 -- let me listen to you cum on the phone while I jack off